 Threat to New Jersey: Moderate

-• On October 31, New Jersey resident Sayfullo Saipov (Passaic County) drove a rented truck down a bike path in lower Manhattan, killing eight and injuring 11.
+On October 31, 2017, New Jersey resident Sayfullo Saipov (Passaic County) drove a rented truck down a bike path in lower Manhattan, killing eight and injuring 11.
 Authorities found a note claiming “ISIS Lives Forever” in the truck.

 On February 21, 2017, authorities arrested Gregory Lepsky in Point Pleasant Borough (Ocean County) for plotting to build a pressure-cooker bomb and detonate it in New York City in support of ISIS.
 Lepsky also planned to kill his mother and praised ISIS leader Abu Bakr al-Baghdadi.
 Following his arrest, officers found several books on jihad and suicide bombing.
-They discovered he read articles on how to make a pressure-cooker bomb, including “Make a Bomb in the Kitchen of Your Mom,” published in al-Qa’ida in the Arabian Peninsula’s (AQAP) English-language magazine, Inspire.
-In March 2018, Lepsky pleaded guilty to one count of attempting to provide material support to a designated foreign terrorist organization.
+They discovered he read articles on how to make a pressure-cooker bomb, including “Make a Bomb in the Kitchen of Your Mom,” published in al-Qa’ida in the Arabian Peninsula’s English-language magazine, Inspire.
+In March 2018, Lepsky pleaded guilty to one count of attempting to provide material support to a designated foreign terrorist group.

 United States Nexus